plandem/angular-rbac/README.md

 	}]);

 In that case two requests to server will be send.
 First will ask for ['User', 'Admin'] and second will ask for ['Guest']

+N.B.: $rbac.allow() is not requesting permission check, it's only return current state of that permission (true/false/undefined).

 API
 ===